History of Medicine

 Launched in summer 2013, under the direction of David Cantor, Michael Sappol, and Paul Theerman, Medical Movies on the Web highlights selected films from the Library’s digital collections along with expert commentary that sets the films in historical context.
 In some cases, the films are supplemented with a bibliography and a selection of related materials from the collections of the Library and other repositories.
 Access to the films is also provided through the Library’s Digital Collections and YouTube site, where additional motion pictures from the collection may be found.

-Please note that some content in Medical Movies on the Web may be disturbing or offensive.
+Please note that some digitized films made available by the NLM may contain material that some viewers may find to be challenging, disturbing or offensive.
 Viewer discretion is advised.

 Video Player/Digital Collection Management